Joris Laarman

-Joris Hendricus Laarman (born October 24, 1979) is a Dutch designer, artist and entrepreneur best known for his experimental designs inspired by emerging technologies.
+Joris Hendricus Laarman (born October 24, 1979) is a Dutch designer, artist, furniture maker, and entrepreneur best known for his experimental designs inspired by emerging technologies.
+Laarman's projects are a blend of technology, art and design, with a focus on the potential of 3D printing.
+Major projects include 3D-printed stainless-steel bridge in Amsterdam, which showcases the potential for creating adaptive, lightweight, and uniquely designed structures using 3D printing.
+Laarman has also explored furniture design, including the 'Bone' series which used 3D-optimization software to achieve optimal construction.
+The designer's work often evokes a futuristic feel while nodding to historical art movements, exemplified by pieces like his "Digital Matter" series.
+When Laarman speaks about his work he discussed the implications and responsibilities that come with breakthrough technologies.

 Biography

 Laarman was born in Borculo, Netherlands.
 He graduated cum laude from the Design Academy Eindhoven in 2003.
 Laarman first received international recognition for his "Heatwave radiator" produced by the Dutch design brand Droog and later manufactured by Jaga Climate Systems.
 Heatwave radiator is now on public display at the High Museum of Art in Atlanta, Georgia, USA.

 In 2004, Laarman together with his partner Anita Star, founded Joris Laarman Lab in Amsterdam, Netherlands.
 The lab collaborates with craftsmen, scientists and engineers and the possibilities of emerging technologies as CNC systems, 3D printing, robotics or simulation software.